DeveloperYouSchool/DeveloperYou-School/lessons/lesson1-what-is-a-program.md

-# Lesson 1: What Is a Program?
+# Lesson 1: What Is a Program? - Teach Your Computer What To Do

 **Level:** Absolute Beginner

----

-## Lesson Duration
-Approx. 45–60 minutes

----

 ## Objectives